-(48 hours in advance of the Meeting)
+(Deadline is 48 hours in advance of the Meeting where pre-registrants will receive dial-in details and a PIN)

-Or copy the following URL link and paste it into your search browser's address bar: https://services.choruscall.ca/DiamondPassRegistration/register?confirmationNumber=10021386&linkSecurityString=1902af78b6
+Or copy the following URL link and paste it into your search browser's address bar: https://dpregister.com/sreg/10023204/f7eee95c00

 For support with pre-registration, please contact Chorus Call Canada, via email at canada@choruscall.com Attention: G. Van Dusen.
-After pre-registration has been completed, pre-registered Registered Shareholders and duly appointed Proxyholders will see onscreen a unique PIN they have been assigned and dial-in phone numbers they will use to join the conference call.
+After pre-registration has been completed, pre-registered Registered Shareholders and duly appointed Proxyholders will see onscreen dial-in details they will use to join the conference call, including a unique PIN they have been assigned.
 These details will also be sent by email in the form of a calendar booking.
 It is recommended that callers attempt to connect at least ten minutes before the scheduled start time of the Meeting.
 Although voting during the meeting is possible, the Board of Directors highly recommends that Shareholders vote early, prior to the meeting, using the Form of Proxy.